ndarama/wdd340/README.md

 1. Go to http://localhost:5500 in a browser tab.
 Nothing should be visible as the server has not been setup to repond to that route.
 2. Add "/filename.html" to the end of the URL (replacing filename with the name of the file you moved to the public folder).
 3. You should see that page in the browser.

+## Vehicle Review System

+### Overview
+The Vehicle Review System allows authenticated users to create, read, update, and delete reviews for vehicles in the inventory.
+This feature enhances user engagement and provides valuable feedback for potential customers.

+### Features
+- Star rating system (1-5 stars)
+- Text reviews with character counter and validation
+- User-specific review management
+- Review display on vehicle detail pages
+- Edit and delete functionality for user's own reviews

+### New Files Created
+- **Database**
+  - `database/review.sql` - Database schema for the review table
+  - `database/test-reviews.sql` - Sample review data for testing

+- **Models**
+  - `models/review-model.js` - Database interaction functions for reviews

+- **Controllers**
+  - `controllers/reviewController.js` - Business logic for review operations

+- **Routes**
+  - `routes/review-route.js` - API endpoints for review operations

+- **Views**
+  - `views/reviews/add-review.ejs` - Form for adding new reviews
+  - `views/reviews/edit-review.ejs` - Form for editing existing reviews
+  - `views/reviews/delete-confirm.ejs` - Confirmation page for review deletion
+  - `views/reviews/user-reviews.ejs` - Page displaying all reviews by the logged-in user
+  - `views/partials/review-item.ejs` - Reusable component for displaying a review

+- **Client-side**
+  - `public/js/review.js` - JavaScript for interactive star rating and form validation

+- **Utilities**
+  - `utilities/review-validation.js` - Server-side validation for review data

+### Testing the Feature
+1. **Load Test Data**:
+   - Run the SQL commands in `database/test-reviews.sql` to populate the database with sample reviews

+2. **View Reviews**:
+   - Browse to any vehicle detail page to see existing reviews
+   - Reviews are displayed with star ratings and reviewer information

+3. **Add a Review**:
+   - Log in to your account
+   - Navigate to a vehicle detail page
+   - Click "Write a Review" button
+   - Fill out the form with a rating and review text
+   - Submit the form to create your review

+4. **Manage Your Reviews**:
+   - Go to the Account Management page
+   - Click "View Your Vehicle Reviews"
+   - From this page, you can view, edit, or delete your reviews

+5. **Edit/Delete Reviews**:
+   - On the user reviews page, click "Edit" or "Delete" for any review
+   - Follow the prompts to complete the action